movermeyer/CryptsyPythonAPI/README.md

  * moved from camelCase names to python_style names
  * added new methods: `buy`, `sell`, `my_transfers`, `wallet_status`, `make_withdrawal`
  * started implementing tests
+ * nonce is now in milliseconds instead of seconds, to support multiple calls per second.

 Running the tests
 -----------------